folio-org/docs/content/en/docs/Settings/Settings_agreements/Settings_agreements.md

 2. In the **Delete supplementary property** dialog, click **Delete**.
 A confirmation message appears and the property is deleted.

+### Searching a supplementary property

+You can search for a supplementary property in the search box.
+To search for a property, enter the property in the search box and click **Search**.

+You can also filter properties by category.
+Select a category from the **Category** drop-down list, and click **Search.** The drop-down list contains any categories that you have allocated to properties.

 ## Settings > Agreements > Pick lists

 A pick list is a customizable drop-down list used in the Agreements app.
 Pick lists are applied to Supplementary properties that have Pick list as their property type.
 Additionally, default pick lists like Status, Reason for closure, and Renewal priority can be found in this setting.

+A multi-select pick list permits you to select multiple values from the pick list.
+All selected values will display in the agreement record.

 Use this setting to establish the names of your available pick lists.
 Once you have named your pick lists, you can configure the values that are available in each pick list in [Settings > Agreements > Pick list values](#settings--agreements--pick-list-values) .